Silver Meteor: COVID-19 pandemic

 On July 6, 2020, Amtrak reduced the frequency of this train to four times per week as opposed to daily due to the impact of ridership from the worldwide COVID-19 Coronavirus pandemic.
 Southbound Silver Meteor trains departed New York Monday through Thursday, while Silver Star trains departed Friday through Sunday.
 Similarly, northbound Silver Meteor trains departed Miami Sunday through Wednesday, while Silver Star trains departed Miami on Thursday through Saturday.
 Both trains resumed daily services on June 7, 2021, after additional Amtrak funding was included in the American Rescue Plan Act of 2021.

 From January 24 to October 14, 2022, the Silver Meteor was suspended due to the Omicron variant surge of the coronavirus pandemic and its effect on staffing and equipment availability.
 During this period, the Silver Meteor's sister train, the Silver Star, continued to operate.
 Additional coach and sleeping car capacity was added to the Silver Star, creating a train that carried as many as six coaches and five sleepers.
-The Silver Star provided once-daily service to stations normally served by both trains between New York and Rocky Mount, NC as well as between Savannah and Miami during this period.
-Furthermore, a stop was temporarily added at Jesup, Georgia, which is usually only served by the Silver Meteor.
+During this period, the Silver Star provided once-daily service to stations normally served by trains between New York and Rocky Mount, NC, and Savannah and Miami.
+Furthermore, a stop was temporarily added at Jesup, Georgia, usually only served by the Silver Meteor.
 Once-daily service remained available to Silver Meteor stations between Rocky Mount, North Carolina and Savannah via the daily daytime Palmetto, which operates between New York and Savannah.
 The Silver Meteor's resumption date was pushed back a total of six times.
-Originally scheduled to return on March 27, it was pushed back to May 23, then September 11, and finally October 3.
+Originally scheduled to return on March 27, it was pushed back to May 23, September 11, and finally, October 3.
 However, Hurricane Ian caused extensive damage to the Central Florida Rail Corridor in late September, which Amtrak uses to get to central and southern Florida.
-Amtrak in response pushed the suspension back to October 6, then to October 11, and finally October 14 after the full extent of the damage became apparent.
+In response, Amtrak pushed the suspension back to October 6, then to October 11, and finally to October 14 after the full extent of the damage became apparent.